CGJennings/se3docs/docs/um-release-notes.md

 ### Updates and changes

 * Further work on rewriting the script libraries to separate documentation from the libraries themselves and rewrite them in the more modern JS allowed by the recent engine update.
+* `StrangeEons.fileBugReport` updated to link to a partially completed contact form; this also affects the **Help/Report a Bug** menu item.

 ### Notices

 * The **Document Browser** is considered deprecated.
-API documentation will be accessible from a regular browser.
+In a future version, API documentation will be accessible from the system Web browser.

+### Bug fixes

+* Help links to Miriam's Basement that used `HELP_CONTEXT_PROPERTY` on a specific UI control were missed when updating links.

 ### Java 9+ compatibility